EVERY Premier League club’s best foreign player... ever!

 Manchester United: Cristiano Ronaldo

-Like Arsenal, there’s a romantic option here.
-The signing of Eric Cantona in 1992 kick-started United’s modern era of success, with the Frenchman going on to inspire the club to win four of the next five Premier League titles.
+As with Arsenal, there’s a tempting romantic choice here.
+Eric Cantona’s arrival in 1992 kick-started Manchester United’s modern success, bringing attitude and ability to end Manchester United’s 26-year drought and claiming four titles in five seasons.

-If we're talking about the best player, though, Cristiano Ronaldo is the only choice.
-The Portuguese shone only sporadically in his first three seasons, but he was sensational in his final three as United secured a trio of top-flight titles and the Champions League.
-His 31-goal season in 2007/08 was one of the best individual campaigns in Premier League history.
+Yet if we’re talking ‘best’, one player stands out.
+Cristiano Ronaldo spent his first three seasons at Manchester United as a skilful frustration.
+For the next three he was unstoppable, winning a hat-trick of league titles, the 2008 Champions League and becoming the first United player since the 1960s to claim the Ballon d’Or.

+He left for Real Madrid in 2009, where the numbers became mind-blowing, but the most enjoyable version of Ronaldo is still the Old Trafford one.
+For three seasons he’d drop back, as keen to bewitch defenders – or spank one in from an improbable distance – as he was to arrive and finish in the box.
+Simply, a sensation.

 Newcastle: Nobby Solano